Summer Brings More Than Heat in The Summer for Construction Workers

 To ensure the safety of you and your coworkers while working on a job, there should be an increase in precautions.

-No matter what the outside temperature is, employers and supervisor should include the following summer safety measure:
+No matter what the outside temperature is, employers and supervisors should include the following summer safety measure:

 - Employers should improve safety programs and training for construction in the summer.
 In the construction industry, safety should always come first.